memarko/arduinoideframework/README.md

   // put your main code here, to run repeatedly:
   }
   ```
-3. Add execDelayFunction() into main loop.
+3. Add execDelayFunction() into the main loop.
 So it will execute functions:
   ```cpp
   #include "delayedFunction.h"
   void setup()